The purpose of this section of the page is to answer some of the questions you may have.

 These proceedings can be very costly for the losing party who will be liable for the costs for all parties which will include the third party claimant, the judgment claimant and the High Court Enforcement Officer and, in view of these potential costs, claims to goods should not be made lightly.

 If goods fall into the category of items which are necessary to meet basic living needs or which are tools of trade then again you must let the High Court Enforcement Officer know, and a written letter specifically claiming the item/s will be needed.
-Interpleader proceedings will again need to be issued if the claim is disputed to have the claim decided upon by a Judge who will decide whether the goods fall into the category claimed
+Making a claim to exempt goods proceedings will again need to be issued if the claim is disputed to have the claim decided upon by a Judge who will decide whether the goods fall into the category claimed.

 What will happen if I cannot pay the debt immediately?

 The Writ directed to the High Court Enforcement Officer commands the Officer to enforce the Writ immediately and does not provide for time to pay.
 If you are unable to pay in full immediately, the High Court Enforcement Officer will identify a list of your goods (an inventory) that may be sold if the debt is not paid.
-This list is not exclusive and any other of your goods will also covered by this seizure.
+This list is not exclusive and any other of your goods will also be available for enforcement against.
 This process is called “taking control” and places your goods under the legal control of the High Court Enforcement Officer.

 If you do not sign the agreement, the High Court Enforcement Officer will need to consider proceeding further with the action at the time of the visit.